 Our 6-Day Skyline to Sea Summer Camp program, which takes place in Big Basin Redwood State Park, is designed for participants ages 11-13 or 13-18 who are both new or experienced backpackers.
 The trip is approximately 20-25 miles over 6 days and generally downhill with intermittent uphill sections.

 This is only a Sample Itinerary .

-Day 1: After group ice breakers and gear introduction, campers will start the trip up on the lush hills and mountains near the Saratoga Gap Vista Point and hike approximately 6 miles downhill through lush forest toward their first camp for the night, Waterman Gap.
-Along the way, campers will see the first of the Redwood trees (although smaller) and take in incredible views of the Santa Cruz mountain range.
+Day 1: After gear introduction and ice breakers, campers will start the trip up on the lush hills and mountains near the Saratoga Gap and hike approximately 6 miles downhill through lush forest toward their first camp for the night, Waterman Gap.
+Along the way, campers will see the first of the Redwood trees and take in incredible views of the Santa Cruz mountain range.